damouse/glusnek/README.md

 # TODO

-- Objects for modules
-- go-py type conversion
-- py-go type conversion
+- Lock all the global maps
+- Dictionary support
-- Model objects for imports
+- Multi-level imports (from a.b.c import d)
+- Exception handling
+- Benchmark tests
+- Formal stability tests
+- Concurrency tests
+- Cleanup and deinit
+- Exporting: exportable methods, panic on non-functions, unexport

+#### Bugs

+- go -> py -> go always returns results as a list.
+This is likely due to the conversion process in binding.h.
+See `binding_test.go` line 80.

 #### Advanced Features:

-* "Permanent", goroutine-safe imports
+- "Permanent", goroutine-safe imports
-* Performance Cleanup
+- Performance Cleanup
-    * Dynamically create threads as needed to handle requests
+    - Dynamically create threads as needed to handle requests
-    * Pre-create goroutines for outbound
+    - Pre-create goroutines for outbound

-* Getting object references from python
+- Getting object references from python
+- Better python interface, preferably screwing with  __attr__